Academics

 Courses

-The MPH curriculum requires students to successfully complete 6 required courses covering the 5 core disciplines and a minimum of about 5 additional elective courses selected based on their areas interest.
+The MPH curriculum requires students to successfully complete 7 required courses covering major areas of public health, one selective course from each of two groups, and a minimum of 3 to 4 additional elective courses selected based on their areas interest.
 Each course comprises 135 minutes of class time per week for 15 weeks in addition to active participation in discussion, readings, and assignments, and depending on the course, there may be hands-on activities, group projects, and exams.

-*The e-learning version of the courses will require students to similarly complete readings, assignments, and exams in addition to viewing the recorded lectures.
+*The e-learning option will require students to similarly complete readings, assignments, and exams in addition to viewing the recorded lectures.

 Required Courses